cnerg/ETI.data_manual/README.md

 cell forwards to information on the venture or project.

 Contribution to this document is encouraged as data streams are identified.
-The process of adding content is detailed in the (contributing page)[CONTRIBUTING.md]
+The process of adding content is detailed in the [contributing page](CONTRIBUTING.md)

 ## Table of Contents